 The statutory provisions governing product liability are found in section 1245 et seq of the Civil Code, adopted by Law No. 98/389 of 19 May 1998 (which implemented Directive 85/374/EEC of 25 July 1985 (the Product Liability Directive)).
-This Law introduced the strict liability of the producer, which is likewise applicable in the case of a claim ex contractu or ex delicto.
+This law introduced the strict liability of the producer, which is likewise applicable in the case of a claim ex contractu or ex delicto.
 Pursuant to this, the victim must prove the existence of a defect and a causal connection between the default and the incurred damages.

-Section 1245-17 of the Civil Code leaves the decision regarding the basis for claim to the victim who may choose to rely on several bases for claim, under the condition that the victim respects the general principle of non-accumulation between contractual and tortious liability.
+Section 1245-17 of the Civil Code leaves the decision regarding the basis for claim to the victim, who may choose to rely on several bases for claim, under the condition that the victim respects the general principle of non-accumulation between contractual and tortious liability.
 However, the provision of section 1245 et seq of the Civil Code does not apply to those products brought into circulation prior to 1998, to which only the provisions of the general law are applicable (contractual or tortious liability).

 The victim also has the right to base its claim against the seller or producer on regular contractual liability (sections 1231-1 and 1641 et seq of the Civil Code).
 French jurisprudence considers that the contractual action is transmitted as an attachment to the product to the different buyers.
-The end user is entitled, according to French internal law, to act against each distributor in the distribution chain as well as against the producer directly (Court of Cassation plenary assembly 7 February 1986).